garuda-linux/infrastructure-nix/README.md

 ```
 [infra-nix]

 ansible-core    - Radically simple IT automation
- apply          - Apply the infra-nix configuration pushed to the servers
+apply           - Applies the infra-nix configuration pushed to the servers
+buildiso-local  - Spawns a local buildiso shell to build to ./buildiso (needs Docker)
- buildiso       - Spawn a buildiso shell on the builder
+buildiso-remote - Spawn a buildiso shell on the iso-runner builder
 clean           - Runs the garbage collection on the servers
- deploy         - Deploy the local NixOS configuration to the servers
+deploy          - Deploys the local NixOS configuration to the servers
- update         - Performs a full system update on the servers bumping flake lock
+update          - Performs a full system update on the servers by bumping flake lock
 update-forum    - Updates the Discourse container of our forum
 update-toolbox  - Updates the locked Chaotic toolbox commit and deploys the changes
 update-website  - Updates the locked website commit and deploys the changes
 ```

 ## General structure